The Hand-Eye Coordination example showcases two gaze interactions:

 - Throwable Ball can be picked up by looking at it and pressing the trigger, and will also assist the user when throwing it at one of the Gaze Throw Targets.

-The blue ball is the Throwable Ball, the gray ball is the Grabbable Ball and the blue rectangles in the scene are the Gaze Throw Targets.
+The orange ball is the Throwable Ball, the blue ball is the Grabbable Ball and the blue boxes in the scene are the Gaze Throw Targets.

 In this scene, a custom G2OM instance is created in the